 WHEN IS THE BOTTOM AND WHEN SHOULD I START REINVESTING?
 The big questions are when is the bottom and when should we begin to reinvest?” according to Joe Galvin.
 “Business leaders will stay focused on crisis management until we find the bottom of this one and can assess the damage and determine how long they can survive at this velocity.
 CEOs are asking when will we have line of sight on when the pandemic is under control so we can shift from crisis to recovery and reactivate face-to-face events, sponsorships and selling channels as part of the go to market mix.”
 Professor Reibstein reinforces the importance of getting this timing right. “ It’s a very difficult balance for a business leader.
 Do we wait until the bottom, or do we start reinvesting before we get there?
 Do we have to wait until full recovery, or will that be too late?
 Will the cost to regain lost ground be higher than it would have been if we had invested earlier?
 Mo Katibeh at AT&T shares the same perspective.
 “Tactically, we’re starting to ask when we will hit peak usage because there are only so many remote users and so many minutes of use in a day.
 The good news is so far the networks are handling this traffic well.
 Beyond that, when the “COVID winter” will end, what steps they need to take in the recovery and what stasis (the new normal) will look like are all open but critical questions right now.
 In a strategic sense, these short-term changes in usage are not the only dynamic to look at.
 We anticipate the response to the virus will bring about fundamental and long-lasting changes to the mix and composition of traffic over corporate and consumer communications networks, and the infrastructure that underlies them.

 To help CMOs lead in the crisis and keep an eye on the long-term while addressing the short-term, Professor David Reibstein of the Wharton Business School has been conducting research with senior leaders to get management insights on the short, medium and long-term impacts the coronavirus will have on sales and marketing strategies, resource allocation, budgets, investments and plans.
-Marketing leaders can learn more about his findings and participate in the study at this link.
+Marketing leaders can learn more about his findings and get a copy of the research report – Markets in Motion: What Every CMO Needs to Know to Make Decisions in the Covid-19 Recession – at this link.